Link Search Menu Expand Document

 If you are new to MATLAB or need a refresher, please consult the material on the Getting started with MATLAB page

-If you do not have MATLAB, you can obtain a 30-day trial license for free on the mathworks website.
+If you do not have MATLAB, you can obtain a 30-day trial license for free on the MathWorks website (https://www.mathworks.com/campaigns/products/trials.html).

 Workshop Program (with corresponding PDFs)

-Material for workshop tutorials (including EEGLAB) will be made available on USB keys.
-Presented slides will be made available during the workshop.
+The presented slides will be made available on this page.
 You only need to bring a laptop with MATLAB installed.

 Purple lettering = lecture Orange lettering = tutorial